 Patrick divides his time between professional photography for the fashion industry, advertising and portaits as well as running training courses for photographers of all levels of competence.

-He is the founder Camera Etrusca (www.cameraetrusca.com), a series of residential photography courses held in Orvieto, Umbria in central Italy near lake Bolsena.
+He is the founder of Camera Etrusca (www.cameraetrusca.com), residential photography courses held in the stunningly beautiful Umbrian city of Orvieto, in central Italy, as well as Portugal and Bohemia.